Topzle Topzle

 Mikhail Kalinin

-After the Russian Revolution, Lenin became leader of the Russian Soviet Federative Socialist Republic (RSFSR) from 1917 and leader of the Union of Soviet Socialist Republics (USSR) from 1922 until his death.
+After the Russian Revolution, Lenin became leader of the Russian Soviet Federative Socialist Republic (RSFSR) in 1917 and leader of the Union of Soviet Socialist Republics (USSR) in 1922.
+He remained in power until his death.

 29 years, 43 days